Below you’ll find the targets to hit if you want to earn $100,000 per year as a microgym owner.

 To see how we obtained this data, click here.

-I’ll even give you three variations of the strategy:
+It even has detailed financial statements for three variations of the strategy:

 - One in which the gym offers only group training.

 - One in which the gym offers mostly group training with 10 percent of revenue coming from personal training or nutrition coaching.

 - One diverse model in which the gym’s revenue breakdown is 70 percent group, 20 percent PT/nutrition and 10 percent retail/online services.